 - Hormone testing.
 Blood or urine samples can reveal abnormal hormone levels that are a sign of Klinefelter syndrome.

 - Chromosome analysis.
 Also called karyotype analysis, this test is used to confirm a diagnosis of Klinefelter syndrome.
 A blood sample is sent to the lab to check the shape and number of chromosomes.

 A small percentage of males with Klinefelter syndrome are diagnosed before birth.
-This might be identified after a pregnant woman has a procedure to examine fetal cells drawn from the amniotic fluid (amniocentesis) or placenta for another reason, such as being older than age 35 or having a family history of genetic conditions.
+The syndrome might be identified in pregnancy during a procedure to examine fetal cells drawn from the amniotic fluid (amniocentesis) or placenta for another reason — such as being older than age 35 or having a family history of genetic conditions.